 So, we have to ask: Are there such observations?

 One of those misfits is (a) the radioactive particle that does not do what it’s supposed to do when being watched, and the other one is (b) the wave that knows the future.

 (a) An unstable, radioactive, element has a specific rate of decay and if left alone that element will nicely decay at the rate established by many observers.
 But if under observation in a petri-dish it will be shy and don’t do its job of decaying at the prescribed rate.
 This author has to admit that he did not verify these results personally, but the next phenomenon he has seen with his own eyes.

 (b) Take an electric circuit and watch the voltage with an oscilloscope.
 The circuit contains a switch to interrupt the circuit and throwing the switch would just change the voltage from high to low instantly.

 In other words, as soon as the switch is turned to the off position, the voltage goes down to zero.
 But this is not what actually happens.
 If we zoom into this image just around the moment when the switch is thrown, here is what we really see.

 It can’t – at least not with our current explanations of the inner workings of the universe.
 Causality seems to be broken.
 Entertain a little thought experiment.
-You make the decision to turn off the switch, but shortly before you actually do it the oscillation on the wave starts and right there you change your mind.
+You make the decision to turn off the switch, but shortly before you actually do it, the oscillation on the wave starts and right there you change your mind.
 Would the oscillation now die away just leaving behind the measurement of your brief intention to switch off the power?
-Or would the oscillaton never had happen, thus actually changing the past?
+Or would the oscillation never had happened, thus actually changing the past?

 Mind-boggling, isn’t it?